hyotang666/jingoh/CONCEPTS.md

 Provides the features to generate test template.

 ### Jingoh.documentizer
-Provides the features to convert test file to html.
+Provides the features to convert test file to html, or markdown for github wiki.

+### Jingoh.parallel
+Provides the feature to run test in parallel.

 ## NOTE
 Jingoh compiles test form at run time.